ZSL-RSI-SC/RSZero-SAT/data/xlsa17/code/readme.txt

 --------------------------------------------------------------------------
 dataset_create.py
 --------------------------------------------------------------------------
-Initially, set the dataset path and run mataw.py file. code to obtain att_splits.mat file, according to standard splits in remote sensing, we split the dataset.
+Initially, set the dataset path and run the mataw.py file. code to obtain att_splits.mat file, according to standard splits in remote sensing, we split the dataset.
-Inorder to obtain different splits, change the variable test_seen in this file according to standard splis (for eg., test_seen=16 is one of the standard splits in UCM21 dataset (16/5)), and also change random seed for every new split.
+In order to obtain different splits, change the variable test_seen in this file according to standard splits (for eg., test_seen=16 is one of the standard splits in the UCM21 dataset (16/5)), and also change the random seed for every new split.

-Then, place res101.mat and att_splits.mat files in ZS-ViDAT/data/xlsa17/data/{dataset}/...
+Then, place res101.mat and att_splits.mat files in Zero-SAT/data/xlsa17/data/{dataset}/...

 ----------------------------------------------------------------------------